 What can I expect during ear surgery?

 Ear surgery can usually be performed on an outpatient basis using general anesthesia or local anesthesia with sedation at our fully accredited surgical facility on our beautiful campus, where our highly qualified nurses will pamper you.
 Our nurses are certified in advanced cardiac life support, which ensures the highest level of supervision, evaluation, and care in the unlikely event of an emergency.
-We also work with board-certified anesthesiologists.
+We also work with board-certified advanced anesthesia providers.

 The incisions are located behind the ear or within the folds of the ear so that the scars are almost impossible to see.
 If protruding ears are to be placed closer to the scalp, sutures attach the back of the ears to the head.
 Reshaping the ears may require grafting cartilage from one part of the ear to another, although this is not necessary in most cases.